10 Free Summer Math Programs for High School Students

 Eligibility: Sophomores or juniors from high school and underrepresented communities.

-Program Dates: As per the previous program’s dates, most likely from the end of June to August.
+Program Dates: End of June to August.

 Cost: Fully funded

-SAMS offers a unique opportunity for high school juniors from underrepresented backgrounds to excel in higher-level math and science while earning college credit.
-The six-week program, completely free of charge, is led by Carnegie Mellon University faculty.
-Participants engage in a rigorous curriculum comprising classroom instruction, hands-on research projects, and professional and academic development courses.
+SAMS offers an opportunity for high school juniors from underrepresented backgrounds to explore higher-level math and science while earning college credit.
+The six-week program is led by Carnegie Mellon University faculty.
+You will engage in a rigorous curriculum comprising classroom instruction, research projects, and professional and academic development courses.
+The program culminates in a day-long Symposium where you will present your research project.
+More about this program can be found in our blog here.
+Scholars selected for SAMS cannot engage in conflicting programs, whether virtual or in-person.

 Duration: 7 weeks